-These traditional techniques have been elaborated and standardized by organizations such as the Project Management Institute (PMI) in the US, The International Project Management Association (headquartered in Switzerland), and AXELOS (the organization behind the PRINCE2 certification used in Great Britain).
+These traditional techniques have been elaborated and standardized by organizations such as the Project Management Institute (PMI) in the US and The International Project Management Association (headquartered in Switzerland) and AXELOS (the organization behind the PRINCE2 certification used in Great Britain).
 These traditional techniques were also adapted to software development.
-Techniques such as waterfall (where phases are sequential) and function point analysis (a set of rules to measure functionality to users) were advanced as effective ways to manage software development projects.
-However, as the world of software development changed-from large, time-consuming projects that were loaded on mainframe computers to fast-moving, fast-changing, internet-based applications many programmers found waterfall and similar methods to be limiting.
+Techniques such as waterfall (where phases are sequential) and function point analysis were advanced as effective ways to manage software development projects.
+However, as the world of software development changed-from large, time-consuming projects that were loaded on mainframe computers to fast-moving, fast changing, internet-based applications many programmers found waterfall and similar methods to be limiting.
 These techniques lacked flexibility and were inadequate to deal with a rapidly changing, competitive landscape.
-As a result, a "revolution" of sorts was mounted, and out of that revolution came several so-called Agile project management methods.
+As a result, a "revolution" of sorts was mounted and out of that revolution came several so-called Agile project management methods.